pixelhackernet/searchbar-placeholder/README.md

    - Placeholders can only consist of alphanumeric characters (a-z, A-Z, 0-9).

 3. **Formatting:**
+   - Placeholders must be in the context of something to search (eg. "Pixelating viruses...", if its funny enough this rule will not apply)
    - Placeholders must end with "…".

 4. **Content Restrictions:**